[From 7.04 Samsara, we see Diya watching her dying father in the hospital, while a Galen line from that episode is voiced over]

 And she looks desperate still, hoping… Before he replies:

-THEODOR: It’s said that when the Devil claimed mankind, God cast them out of his garden, only to flood them later. — But I had a thought — I should keep my – Kali – trapped in my garden, and flood it. … Good-bye, Diya.
+THEODOR: (over communicator) It’s said that when the Devil claimed mankind, God cast them out of his garden, only to flood them later. — But I had a thought — I should keep my – Kali – trapped in my garden, and flood it. … Good-bye, Diya.

 And there is a sound of static thereafter.
 And Diya stands there in the dim room, her spirits dying, as she feels hopelessly trapped, leaks of water slowly flowing around her still.